 The legendary liquor of St. Maarten was first made in people’s homes centuries ago and is so cherished that there are even songs and stories about it.
 Guavaberry liquor is made from oak aged rum, cane sugar, and wild, rare St. Maarten guavaberries only found in the center of the island.

 The guavaberry world head quarters are located in an old cedar townhouse on Front Street in Philipsburg, which was once the governor’s home.
 These days the Guavaberry Emporium plays host to tourists looking to sample the sweet and fruity liquor and bring some home.

 11. Kayak to Pinel Island

-Pinel Island is a little slice of paradise with fantastic snorkeling just a short kayak ride away from the Cul de Sac on the French side.
-Little ferry boats take people across the small channel, but even with the small amount of tourists that visit Pinel Island is usually pretty deserted.
-With your own kayak rental, you can paddle around the island and explore the most secluded beaches.
+Pinel Island is a little slice of paradise with fantastic snorkeling just a short kayak ride away from the Cul de Sac on the French side of St. Martin.
+Little ferry boats take people across the small channel, but even with the small amount of tourists that visit, Pinel Island is usually pretty deserted.
+With your own kayak rental, you can paddle around the island and explore the most secluded beaches on it.